Blazemeter/taurus/site/dat/docs/Apiritif.md

 ### Extended logging

-Extended logging tool allows running custom methods inbetween actions in runtime, and can be used to track progress or execute some user script.
-Requires handler, which will be executed between actions.
-As handler example `_output_into_file` in `selenium_extras`, which logs action timestamps in user file.
+Extended logging can be used to track progress or debug your test.
+It requires handler which will be executed between actions.
+Please see for handler example `log_into_file` function in `selenium_extras` module which logs action timestamps in user file.

-To enable it, you can use flag `extended-logging: true` in  scenario settings (handler will be executed on start and finish of each action) or use action `log('some string')` to explicitly call handler.
+To enable extended logging you can use flag `extended-logging: true` in  scenario settings (handler will be executed on start and finish of each action) or use action `log('some string')` to explicitly call handler.

 ```yaml
 execution:
 - executor: selenium